mumbleskates/bilrost/README.md

 `bilrost` is a [Protocol Buffers](https://developers.google.com/protocol-buffers/)-alike fork for the [Rust Language](https://www.rust-lang.org/).
 It is a direct fork of [`prost`](https://github.com/tokio-rs/prost).
-Like `prost`, `bilrost` can generate simple, idiomatic Rust code with `derive` macros that serializes and deserializes data similar to protocol buffers but in a slightly different, incompatible way:
+Like `prost`, `bilrost` can enable writing simple, idiomatic Rust code with `derive` macros that serializes and deserializes data similar to protocol buffers but in a slightly different, incompatible way:

 * All varints (including tag fields and lengths) use